HaqimIskandar/Ctx2Skill/README.md

 We conduct our experiments using the API from newapi for GPT-4.1, and azure api for GPT-5.1 and GPT-5.2.
 We also provide the logs and generated responses, e.g., Ctx2Skill - GPT-4.1 and GPT-4.1, in this [link](https://huggingface.co/datasets/ssz1111/Ctx2Skill) for reproducibility and analysis.

-**Inference stability**: GPT-5.2 > GPT-4.1 > GPT-5.1.
 We recommend GPT-5.2 for reproduction, as it yields the most consistent results during our early experiments.
 We also provide our generated skills in this [link](https://huggingface.co/datasets/ssz1111/Ctx2Skill-Skills).

 ## Quick Start